rclone/rclone/docs/content/sftp.md

 #### --sftp-pubkey-file

-Optional path to public key file; set this if you have a signed certificate you want to use for authentication.
+Optional path to public key file.

+Set this if you have a signed certificate you want to use for authentication.

 Leading `~` will be expanded in the file name as will environment variables such as `${RCLONE_CONFIG_DIR}`.